nucypher/pyUmbral/docs/source/using_pyumbral.rst

        cfrags.append(cfrag)    # Bob collects a cfrag

-Bob attches cfrags to the capsule
+Bob attaches cfrags to the capsule
 ----------------------------------
 Bob attaches at least `M` `cfrags` to the capsule;
 Then it can then become *activated*.